Museo del Galeón: Construction and delayed museum opening

 An architectural firm based in Mexico along with architects based in Hong Kong and Florida, United States, were also involved in the project.
 The dome structure was built on a 5000 sqm lot provided by the SM Group.

 In April 2021, the Pasay City Government and SM Group announced plans to temporarily use the dome structure as a vaccination hub as a response against the COVID-19 pandemic.
 The vaccination hub, also known as the "Giga Vaccination Center," was opened on May 7.
 It was considered to be one of the country's largest vaccination centers, capable of vaccinating 2,000 people daily.

 The space meant for the museum was formally turned over by SM Prime to the Museo del Galeón Foundation in October 2025.
-Work resumed for the museum which is now projected to open in 2026.
+Work resumed for the museum.

-Museum layout

-The museum will have an 8000 sqm of total exhibition space and will feature a full-scale representation of a Galleon which will be 60 m long within the interiors the museum.
-Visitors of the museum will be able to observe the construction of the representation which will take about 2 years to be completed.
-The museum as per 2015 reports states that it will have three stories and measure 65 × 60 m.
-The exhibit will have a linear presentation arranged in chronological order.
-Five permanent galleries and a temporary exhibition space will be housed by the museum.
-Among the exhibits to be housed in the museum are religious icons, navigation instruments, and trade commodities, originating from 42 countries involved in the galleon trade.
+The museum opened to the public on May 1, 2026, after years of delays.
+While the first two galleries of the museum opened, the museum is still under development and is set to be fully completed by October 2026.

+Features

+Musuem building

+The Museo del Galeón is housed inside a four-storey dome-shaped structure and has an area of around 9000 sqm of total exhibition space.

+Espíritu Santo replica

+The Museo del Galeón features a full-scale representation of the Espíritu Santo galleon inside the museum.
+The original Espíritu Santo is a wooden sail ship built by forced laborers in 1603 for the Manila-Acapulco trade.
+Visitors can walk on the decks of the 40 m long and 30 m high replica ship.
+The interior also has the Sea of Lights, a LED display wrapped around the dome which features depictions of seascapes, storms, and constellations.
+The replica is built mostly on fiberglass and other materials.
+Originally there were plans to let visitors of the museum observe the construction of a full-scale 60 m long replica of the galleon, a process projected to last around two years.
+Instead, the galleon was finished before the museum's opening in 2026.

+Galleries

+The museum has four planned galleries: the "Ancient Mariners and Their Sea Routes", "Circling the World and Back", "The New World and the Confluence of Cultures" and "The Philippines as a Maritime Nation".
+The first two galleries are accesible to the public on opening day in May 2026 with the other two yet to be opened.